How to create an anonymous survey: Tips and examples

 • When your survey covers a sensitive topic, respondents will feel more comfortable expressing their honest opinion if they remain anonymous.

-• When there is a possibility of retaliation against the respondents (for example, when reporting abuse in school or workplace).
+• When there is a possibility of retaliation against the respondents (for example, when reporting abuse in school or the workplace).

 Are there any cases when you can’t use anonymous surveys?